nelson10/nelson10.github.io/_portfolio/Research_statement.md

 where I explore different topics such adaptive compressive spectral imaging sensing to improve the quality of spectral image reconstruction, wavefront coding using diffractive optical elements for solving tasks such as extended-depth-of-field (EDoF), coded aperture design for phase retrieval.
-Finally, <b>remote sensing</b>, where I have also developed *adaptive compressive multispectral imaging and video acquisition systems* to improve the image quality and perform specific tasks, such as, classification.
+Finally, <b>remote sensing</b>, where I have also developed </i>adaptive compressive multispectral imaging and video acquisition systems</i> to improve the image quality and perform specific tasks, such as, classification.
 I also <i>developed and implemented an algorithm for ground filtering using point cloud processing captured using Light Detection and Ranging</i> (LiDAR).
 </div>